Aston Villa Profile

 |Major Honours||First Division/Premier League (7), FA Cup (7), League Cup (5), European Cup/Champions League, UEFA Super Cup, Intertoto Cup|

 From a history that started in 1874, Aston Villa are seven-time champions of England, seven-time FA Cup winners, European Cup winners and more.
 The club boasts a large fanbase and rich heritage.

 Aston Villa are an English soccer club based in the West Midlands who compete in the Premier League.
-They are currently managed by boyhood fan Dean Smith and play their home games at Villa Park with a capacity of 42,276.
+They play their home games at Villa Park with a capacity of 42,276.

 Affectionately known as 'Villa', 'the Villa' or 'the Villans', they were founded in 1876 and are the fifth-most successful team domestically with seven league titles in the top tier of English soccer - their last being in 1980/81 - seven FA Cups and five League Cups.

 Villa are also one of only five English clubs to have won the European Cup, later renamed as the UEFA Champions League, in 1982 with a famous victory over German giants Bayern Munich.